-Making Your Incident Response Program SOAR With Threat Intelligence
+Making Your Incident Response Program SOAR With Threat Intelligence (Part 1)

 In today’s cybersecurity environment, automated incident response (IR) has become compulsory in that businesses can discover attacks as quickly as possible and prevent, or at least limit, the damage that can occur to digital assets.
 In this blog, we’ll examine how SIEM solutions have fallen short in helping to automate incident response, and how a new, more effective approach to incorporating better automation and threat intelligence is emerging — security orchestration, automation, and response (SOAR).

 As organizations look to digitally transform as much of their business as possible, automating tasks has become a big deal; the more organizations can let machines and applications handle routine tasks to free up time for humans to handle the edge cases that require deeper thought, all the better.
 This premise certainly holds true when it comes to security management programs — and more specifically, a security team’s incident response program.

 Common sticking points for IR automation, however, are the technologies used for information security assessment, detection, and protection.
 These technologies often feed the incident response team with countless logs and events that are necessary to make the decisions that would then be considered for automation, but not always in a way that is either actionable or programmable.